SirAnirudh/K2Casino/README.md

-# Snake Game Application

-Pretend gamble so you don't actually gamble.
+# Pretend gamble so you don't actually gamble.

 ## 🎮 Features